 2. Provide value, build trust

-According to a 2016 study, as many as 63% of prospects are just "somewhat" or "not at all" knowledgeable about a company before a sales rep makes the first contact.
+According to a 2016 study from Hubspot, as many as 63% of prospects are just "somewhat" or "not at all" knowledgeable about a company before a sales rep makes the first contact.
 If you really seek to qualify and nurture your leads through the sales funnel, you need to provide value and build trust with them long before the sale happens and continue to do so after the sale concludes.

 Lead qualification is part of a long-term sales strategy, one that requires consistency.
 And you need to provide a reason for would-be customers to become qualified leads in the first place.
 A better buyer experience starts with providing them with a valid reason or incentive to opt in and share their contact information.
 Building credibility with new lead prospects can be as simple as inviting them to subscribe to your e-newsletter or offering special access to a downloadable white paper, content you provide in exchange for a name, email address, and sometimes a phone number.